c4arl0s/PropertyObservers_Swift/README.md

 - willSet is called just before the value is stored.
 - didSet is called immediately after the new value is stored.

+# Take a look how newValue and oldValue are created into the willSet and didSet Methods.

 ``` swift
 //
 //  StepCounter.swift